Research Integrity and Compliance

 The University of Northern Colorado is dedicated to the highest standards of research integrity.
 The university's guidelines and procedures promote those standards in the care for people and animals that are the subjects of research, as well as in maintaining confidentiality, adhering to protocols, and preventing research misconduct.

-The use of human subjects in research at the University of Northern Colorado is regulated by University Policy 3-8-104, enacted by the Board of Trustees to ensure that all research carried out under the auspices of UNC conforms to ethical standards.
+Human subjects research at UNC is regulated by University regulations to ensure that all research carried out under the auspices of UNC conform to ethical standards.

-Allegations of Research Misconduct should be reported to the Research Integrity Officer (RIO) by any institutional member with knowledge of observed, suspected, or apparent violation(s) of research misconduct.
+Allegations of Research Misconduct should be reported to the Research Integrity Officer (RIO).

-In compliance with federal and state laws and regulations, and institutional policies, UNC has established an Institutional Care and Use Committee (IACUC) to oversee the University's animal program, facilities, and projects involving the use of animals.
+UNC Institutional Care and Use Committee (IACUC) oversees the University's animal program, facilities, and projects involving the use of animals.

 Research Integrity and Compliance Staff